yucelzeynep/01_exercise_hello_name/README.md

 #### Step-by-Step Instructions

 1. **Set Up Your Environment**:
    - Ensure you have Python installed on your machine.
-You can download it from [python.org](https://www.python.org/downloads/).
    - Create a new directory for your project and navigate into it:
      ```bash
      mkdir flask_greeting_app